Phylkin History, Family Crest & Coats of Arms

-Migration of the Phylkin family to the New World and Oceana
+Migration of the Phylkin family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Phylkin surname or a spelling variation of the name include: a Robert Philkyn, who arrived in Barbados in 1635 as a British emigrant.
 Owen, Peter, and Robert Filkin all received land grants in Virginia between 1656 and 1713.
 Also, a J.H.
 Filkin arrived by ship in San Francisco in 1852..